sebsto/amplify-android-getting-started/03_initialize_amplify.md

 - *?
 Do you want to use an AWS profile?*, Y, press **enter**
 - *?
 Please choose the profile you want to use*: use the arrow keys to select your profile and press **enter**.

+During this tutorial, we will use Amplify in order to leverage Cognito, AWS AppSync, Amazon DynamoDB and Amazon S3.
+You can verify the availability for a given region of those services in our [regional services list](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/).
+Please be aware that your AWS CLI should target a region where those services are availble.

-You can create a profile using AWS CLI using `aws configure --profile <name>` if you don't have one yet.
+You can add or update a profile using AWS CLI using `aws configure --profile <name>`.
+You can also [configure a new user](https://docs.amplify.aws/cli/start/install#option-2-follow-the-instructions) for the tutorial using `amplify configure`.

 Amplify initializes your project in the cloud, it might take a few minutes.
 After a few minutes, you should see a message like: